yerda-zh/ml-fod-in-wpt/README.md

 # Foreign Object Detection in Wireless EV Charging using Machine Learning

 This repository contains the machine learning pipeline developed for foreign object detection (FOD) in wireless power transfer (WPT) systems for electric vehicles.
-The work is associated with a journal paper submitted to IEEE.
+The work is associated with a journal paper submitted to Q1 journal.

 ## Overview